shrop/os-app-configs/shrop-macbookair.md

 * Setup Dropbox sync
 * Setup Command + Spacebar for action and turn this key combo off for Spotlight
 * Turn on "Enable Clipboard History"
-* Hide hate on Alfred window
+* Hide hat on Alfred window
 * Default Results
  * Extras: Folders

 Colloquy

 * Setup connection to shropnet.dyndns.org (See 1 Password for configuration info for the connection)
-* Change Appearance style to "Flat"
+* Change Appearance style to "Fiat"
 * Mute all notification sounds
 * Show event bubble option
  * ...only if Colloquy is in the background